-About Performance is the refereed journal of the Department of Performance Studies, and is concerned in the broadest possible way with the phenomenon of performance and with the processes involved in its production and reception.
+About Performance is the refereed journal of the Department of Theatre and Performance Studies, and is concerned in the broadest possible way with the phenomenon of performance and with the processes involved in its production and reception.
 We are interested in all genres of aesthetic performance and live art, as well as social/cultural performance, ritual, and a wide range of performative activity.
 The journal provides a forum for analysis, theorisation and critique by academic researchers and performance makers.
 We welcome articles that bring theoretical perspectives derived from other disciplines to bear on performance practice.

 Each issue of About Performance is devoted to a single theme and the journal appears once a year.
-It is published by the Department of Performance Studies at the University of Sydney and is produced in print and online; articles are peer reviewed in accordance with DEST guidelines.
+It is published by the Department of Theatre and Performance Studies at the University of Sydney and is produced in print and online; articles are peer reviewed in accordance with DEST guidelines.

 If you have suggestions for themes you would like to see treated in future issues please contact the Editor: .

 About Performance is distributed by Sydney University Press through their online e-store.
 To view issue contents and to order digital or print copies of the journal, go to http://purl.library.usyd.edu.au/sup/13246089.

 About Performance costs AU$40 + P&H per copy.